-I’m no expert on the ins and out of the TTB, and how a country might initiate a SOI petition.
+I’m no expert on the ins and out of the TTB or how a country might initiate a SOI petition.
 However, Hogue included this useful bit in his reply to me:

 Petitions to amend the regulations should be sent to the Regulations and Rulings Division (RRD).
 Petitions are evaluated on a case-by-case basis as we are able to dedicate resources to the review.
 Accepted petitions to change the regulations could potentially be bundled.
 Petitioners are informed of the decision and reasoning behind the decision.
 Keep in mind, decisions are made based on input from other, impacted USG stakeholders.

-In short, the adage “Must be present to win” applies here.
-A country with a GI won’t automatically get recognition by the U.S. unless they ask.
+In short, the adage “must be present to win” applies here: A country with a GI won’t automatically receive recognition by the U.S. unless they ask.

-Hopefully, countries such as Jamaica have already begun the petition process to obtain a standard of identity, and we simply don’t know about it yet.
-We wouldn’t know, as the TTB is notoriously opaque.
-However, petitioning countries could indicate to enthusiasts that a petition has been filed.
+We can hope that countries such as Jamaica have already begun the petition process to obtain a standard of identity, and we simply aren’t aware yet (the TTB is notoriously opaque).
+However, the petitioning countries could certainly indicate to rum enthusiasts that their petition has been filed and the process underway.
 And if a country isn’t aware of the U.S. standards of identity process, they now have a starting point from which to begin.